-The Vanishing Book of Life on Earth - Eric R. Pianka
+The Vanishing Book of Life on Earth

+© Eric R. Pianka

-The great North American tall grass prairie - we just took it and turned it all into agricultural lands.
+The great North American tall grass prairie -- we just took it and turned it all into agricultural lands.
 We exterminated the bison, wiped out the Indians, destroyed the prairie dogs and those black-faced ferrets.
 We just erased an entire ecosystem.
-Now this was very nice for Americans because that rich topsoil has allowed us to grow food and we can feed ourselves and the rest of the world and we've grown fat and apathetic and miserable as a result of it.
-We've lost the bison - we've lost an awful lot that we'll never be able to recover.
+Now this was very nice for Americans because that rich topsoil has allowed us to grow lots of food to feed ourselves and the rest of the world and we've grown fat and apathetic and miserable as a result of it.
+We've lost the bison -- we've lost an awful lot that we'll never be able to recover.

-Today I want to talk about an impending doomsday.
-I'm going to go down, down, down and then I'm going to try to come up just a little bit at the end.
+This essay is about an impending doomsday.
+I am going to take you down, down, down and then I'll try to rise up with a little bit of optimism at the end.

 The great early American naturalist Henry David Thoreau embraced wilderness and used a book as a metaphor for life on Earth.
 Philosopher of science Holmes Rolston III extended Thoreau's metaphor as the "vanishing book of life."
-Rolston remarks "destroying species is like tearing pages out of an unread book, written in a language humans hardly know how to read."
+Rolston (1985) remarks "destroying species is like tearing pages out of an unread book, written in a language humans hardly know how to read."
 This book of life is disappearing before our eyes.
 Each page corresponds to one of the many species of life forms that lived or still lives on Earth, and describes everything one could possibly want to know about its natural history and ecology, its parasites, prey, and predators, how it is related to its closest ancestors, as well as much more.
 Each chapter, in turn, describes how every member of this myriad of millions of different microbes, fungi, plants, and animals interact within a particular natural ecosystem.
 All of Earth's once pristine ecosystems, past and present, are thus described, metaphorically, in many volumes.